 Any good social media manager will understand how content and social media fit hand in hand, but they also know that running successful marketing campaigns involves more than randomly posting content on your social profiles.

 The content you share on social media directly correlates with the content you create and share on your website.
 You need a plan for both, and that requires strategic and thoughtful planning by your social media manager.
+Christine Wetzler, president of Pietryla PR & Marketing recommends covering this topic and asking for examples from the candidate to get a sense of their strategic thinking.

 The content planning process often begins with asking yourself, “what do I want my audience to learn or do after interacting with my content?”